Air Quality Index, What’s In Wildfire Smoke, and the Use Of Respirators.

 While the AQI is helpful at a high level and should be paid attention to, it is important to understand that each of the pollutants it measures impact people differently.
 Here's an explanation of each so you can determine which of these harmful pollutants is of particular concern to you:

-- Sulfur Dioxide - unhealthy AQI starts at 76 PPB avg. over an 1 hour period - people with asthma, children, and older adults are the groups most at risk
+• Sulfur Dioxide - unhealthy AQI starts at 76 PPB (parts-per-billion) avg. over an 1 hour period - people with asthma, children, and older adults are the groups most at risk

 All of them, simply put.
 Fire smoke, particularly wildfire smoke, contains a mix of hazardous gases, particulate contamination, and water vapor.
 Of principal concern to humans and animals are gaseous and particulate matter contaminants released, which can include a wide range of inorganic, organic, dust, and biological particles such as those measured by the AQI, but also elements from structures and other man-made items caught in the blaze.
-Cars, buildings, and other infrastructure go up and as a result trace amounts of lead, manganese, hydrogen fluoride, and dangerous chemicals are also present.
-Scientists refer to these as "HAPs" (Hazardous Air Pollutants) and they form as the result of incomplete combustion, meaning the fire's fuel source doesn't fully complete the transition into CO2.
+Cars, buildings, and other infrastructure burn due to the intense heat of wildfires and as a result trace amounts of lead, manganese, hydrogen fluoride, and dangerous chemicals are also present.
+Scientists refer to these contaminants as "HAPs" (Hazardous Air Pollutants) and they form as the result of incomplete combustion, meaning the fire's fuel source doesn't fully complete the transition into CO2.

 Most HAPs are covered within the Particulate contamination levels measured by the AQI.
-There are two types of particulate matter measured, greater than 10 microns cannot enter your bloodstream by way of the lungs, and fine particles of 2.5 microns and below can enter your bloodstream.
-That is why those with heart disease and those who are pregnant or nursing are listed as being specifically at risk even though it feels counter-intuitive.
-For obvious reasons, those with asthma and lung disease are also at risk.
+There are two types of particulate matter measured; those greater than 10 microns cannot enter your bloodstream by way of the lungs, particles of 2.5 microns and below can enter your bloodstream via the lungs when inhaled.
+That is why those with heart disease and those who are pregnant or nursing are listed as being specifically at risk even though it feels like the circulatory system is far removed from risks to your pulmonary system.
+Contaminants can cross into the bloodstream via your lungs.
+Also, for obvious reasons, those with asthma and lung disease are also at risk because of the reduced levels of oxygen present in contaminated air.

 Most public health agencies recommend an N95, like our Gerson N95 masks, for protecting yourself from the toxins and contaminants found in smoke-filled air.
-As we have said here many times, N95s are an imperfect solution as the efficacy of such masks relies on wearing them properly and in accordance with manufacturer guidelines.
-This means the wearer must be clean-shaven and the mask must be properly fitted over their nose and mouth.
-However, when worn properly, they are a low-cost and highly available way to keep yourself safe from limited exposure to airborne contaminants like wildfire smoke.
+As we have said here many times, while N95s are better than nothing they an imperfect solution as the efficacy of such masks relies on wearing them properly and in accordance with manufacturer guidelines following a proper fit test.
+This means the wearer must be clean-shaven and the mask must be properly fitted over their nose and mouth, and may need to size up or size down the mask depending on their face shape.
+When worn properly, they are a low-cost and highly available way to keep yourself safe from limited exposure to airborne contaminants like wildfire smoke.

 0 Comments